SelfMagician/Magic/index.md

 -   Entry Warning: Body has 9 holes through which Non-Selfs and Dead Selfs enter and exit.
 Causes manipulation of Mind and Body, avoid manipulation.
 -   Entry Warning: Self Soul can be attached with Non-Selfs and Dead Selfs which causes manipulation, avoid manipulation.

-## Written by
+## Written and Owned by
-B also called as Bhargav Kandimalla, Bobby.
+B and V also called as Bhargav Kandimalla and Anusha Pettugari.

-## Helped by
 E and N also called as Enlil and Ninlil, Vishnu Murty and Lakshmi Devi.

 K and S also called as Enki and Ninhursag, Shivudu and Parvati Devi.